curl/curl/docs/TheArtOfHttpScripting.md

  want to know the amount of milliseconds between two points in a transfer.
-For those, and other similar situations, the [`--trace-time`](https://curl.se/docs/manpage.html#--trace-time) option is what you need. it will prepend the time to each trace output line:
+For those, and other similar situations, the [`--trace-time`](https://curl.se/docs/manpage.html#--trace-time) option is what you need.
+It will prepend the time to each trace output line:

     curl --trace-ascii d.txt --trace-time http://example.com/